 The Community Council periodically reviews the programming goals and significant decisions of WAMU 88.5 and advises station management with respect to whether the programs and other policies of the station are meeting the needs of the communities served by the station.
 Meetings of the Council are held quarterly and are open to the public.
 Each meeting includes a "Public Comment," a time for listeners in attendance to voice their comments, concerns, or suggestions for the station.

-The first meeting of 2013 will take place on Wednesday, Dec.
-4 at 7 p.m.
+The next meeting will take place on Wednesday, Sept.
+10 at 7 p.m.
 To view the minutes for past meetings, visit the Community Council Meetings page.

 The Council also carries out other plans and activities calculated to strengthen ties between WAMU 88.5 and the community.
 For example, the Council regularly holds Community Dialogues which convene local leaders and members of the community to discuss specific issues of particular interest to the region.
 These closed, off–the-record sessions provide background information and valuable contacts for the station's reporters and program producers.
 Community Dialogues are closed to the public, so that the participants can freely have off-the-record discussions for the benefit of the reporters and program producers; however, there is a valuable way for you to impact the conversation, and possibly future stories on WAMU 88.5.
 If you have an idea for a topic that you believe has potential for in-depth, community-based discussion, email email@example.com.